taditdash/ChooseYourOwnAdventure/README.md

 Click here to learn about social networks

 1. Twitter
-    a.
-What is twitter?
+    1. What is twitter?
-       i.
-Twitter is an American microblogging and social networking service on which users post and interact with messages known as "tweets".
+        1. Twitter is an American microblogging and social networking service on which users post and interact with messages known as "tweets".
 Click to know more.
             1. Go to google.com and search twitter :)
-    b.
-How to post on twitter?
+    2. How to post on twitter?
-       i.
-Go to twitter.com, sign up/sign in and type in some message and click the Send icon.
+        1. Go to twitter.com, sign up/sign in and type in some message and click the Send icon.
 Click here what more you can do on twitter.
             1. Follow other profiles
             2. Chat with the people who follow you
 2. Facebook
-    a.
-What is facebook?
+    1. What is facebook?
-       i.
-Facebook, Inc., is an American multinational technology company based in Menlo Park, California.
+        1. Facebook, Inc., is an American multinational technology company based in Menlo Park, California.
-    b.
-How to post on facebook?
+    2. How to post on facebook?
-       i.
-Go to facebook.com, sign up/sign in and then on your timeline type in some message and click the Post button
+        1. Go to facebook.com, sign up/sign in and then on your timeline type in some message and click the Post button

 ## Approach